This is the story of how I became fluent in Japanese, including the ability to read novels, within a year.

-In August went to a bookstore and asked the clerk what popular novels were currently out in the detective/murder mystery category and then asked who the most popular author was.
-I figured the most popular author probably wrote in a way that wouldn’t be too hard to understand (think Dan Brown vs. Shakespeare), and if I liked them they would have more books I could read.
+In August went to a bookstore and asked the clerk what popular novels were currently out in the detective/murder mystery category and then asked who the most famous author was.
+I figured the most popular author probably wrote in a way that wouldn’t be too hard to understand (think Dan Brown vs. Shakespeare), and if I liked them, they would have more books I could read.
 I chose a Higashino Keigo novel.

-It was really hard and slow going at first, but by the end of the year, I was reading at half the speed that I can read English books and I enjoyed them.
+It was hard and slow going at first, but by the end of the year, I was reading at half the speed that I can read English books and I enjoyed them.
 This was before digital books were mainstream, so looking up vocabulary took a long time.
 Now, with the ability to download TV on demand from Netflix and double-click on ebooks to look up vocabulary, things are a lot easier.

 The daily time spent was 3-4 hours.

-PS: Being in Japan so long has changed me into a stuffed-toy loving idiot.
+PS: Being in Japan so long has changed me into a stuffed-toy-loving idiot.
 You have been warned.